Learn about actual and potential costs

-The market for medical and surgical equipment repair services, which is composed of more than 4,280 suppliers, is fragmented and highly competitive.
-Prominent market players include General Electric, Siemens, Henry Schein and Philips, which together capture less than 30.0% of total market.
-This indicates that market share concentration is low....
+The market for medical and surgical equipment repair services, which is composed of about than 4,800 suppliers, is fragmented and highly competitive.
+Prominent market players include General Electric, Siemens, Henry Schein and Agiliti, which together capture less than 30.0% of total market revenue.
+This indicates that market share concentration is...
 Subscribe to learn more.

 Questions to ask potential suppliers

 What manufacturer or brand do you have the most experience working with?
 How does that benefit you?

 What type of equipment do you normally keep in stock?